shek-a/car-rental-management-app/README.md

 # Car Rental Management Application

-The Car Rental Management Application is a Node application which allows car rental companies to manage customers and car data via a
+The Car Rental Management Application is a Node application which allows car rental companies to manage customer and car data via a
 GraphQL API

 ## Requirements